20 Household Chores That Are a Waste of Time

 Searching for lost socks

 You may swear that gremlins take your socks from the laundry, but in fact, a single sock can slip into the gap between the washing machine door seal and the drum and get pumped away with the water.
 Prevent this from happening by washing sock pairs together in a wash bag.
-Watch out for these laundry mistakes you didn’t know you were making.
+Follow this helpful guide to make sure you know how to do laundry the right way.

 Buying home storage items